-The ASET Good Practice Guide for Health and Safety for Student Placements was released in September 2016.This publication is part of a series of ASET Good Practice Guides including the ASET Good Practice Guide for Work Based and Placement Learning in Higher Education (September 2013), which was designed to support practitioners in meeting the expectations of the QAA Quality Code.
-This workshop will explain the philosophy behind the both sets of guidance, particularly focusing on establishing manageable, proportionate and appropriate risk assessment and due diligence processes for placement provision.
+The ASET Good Practice Guide for Health and Safety for Student Placements is part of a series of ASET Good Practice Guides including the ASET Good Practice Guide for Work Based and Placement Learning in Higher Education, which was designed to support practitioners in meeting the expectations of the QAA Quality Code.
+This workshop will explain the philosophy behind both sets of guidance, particularly focusing on establishing manageable, proportionate and appropriate risk assessment and due diligence processes for placement provision.
 It is aimed at university staff who work with student placements/work experience, whether new to the position or experienced, whether academic or administrative, wanting a refresher and update.

 Resilience and Placements (RAP)

-Tuesday 30th June (9.30-1.30) Online
+Tuesday 15th December (9.30-1.30) Online

-In this practical and participatory workshop, the salient topic of resilience will be explored by our facilitators in the context of placements and work-based learning and a world where the future of work is changing.
+In this practical and participatory session, the salient topic of resilience will be explored by our facilitators in the context of placements and work-based learning and a world where the future of work is changing.
 How does resilience (or a lack of it) manifest itself?
 What can placement practitioners do to support the building of student resilience whilst they navigate the choppy waters of recruitment and selection?
 What techniques can be put to use to strengthen resilience whilst students embark upon the start of their professional working lives on placement?
 How can we reflect upon our own capacity for resilience and how can we utilise this to inform our work in HE?
-Drawing upon a range of perspectives including mental health and growth mind-set theories, ideas will be shared and discussed to enable delegates to create a tool kit of suggestions and approaches to take back to their teams and institutions.
+Drawing upon a range of perspectives including mental health and growth mind-set theories, ideas will be shared and discussed to enable delegates to create a tool kit of suggestions and approaches to take back to their day-to-day roles.

 Some of the core topics we can offer include: